Transformers Masterpiece Bumblebee MP-21 vs MP-45

 • Gadget Galore: He comes loaded with weapons, alternate hands, and even interchangeable faces, offering endless customization and play options.

-See also Top 10 Transformers: The Last Knight Toy Figures:
+See also Top 10 Transformers: Dark of the Moon Studio Series Toy Figures:

 However, all that awesomeness comes with a price: